WillTirone/applied_stats/README.md

 # Statistics_Module

-A python library that implements various statistical distributions and methods in Python.
+A Python library that implements various statistical distributions and methods in Python.
+The continuous_distributions module supports plotting and calculating probabilities for normal, chi-squared, t, and F distributions, and the mle module can calculate various maximum likelihood estimators based on particular distributions.
+I plan to continue development of this to add new functionality and modules in the future.

+The project was inspired while I took MAT 561 (Probability) and MAT 562 (Mathematical Statistics) at the University of Louisville.
+The goal of this is to provide simple tools to work with applied statistics, while also aiding my own understanding by applying theoretical techniques learned during class.

+Please feel free to submit PRs or Issues if you'd like!

 ## Installation

 Run the following to install the applied-stats:

 ```
-pip install applied-stats
+$ pip install applied-stats
 ```

+This has been tested on Windows 10 and Ubuntu 21.04; will test on macOS soon.

 ## Usage